 A trip to the Sentosa Merlion in Singapore, the canals of Venice, the bustling streets of Delhi, the markets in China, the quaint little villages in Bolivia and the centuries-old mosques in Iran all provide you with some of the world’s wonders.

-You’ll also get to taste cuisine distinct to the places you will visit.
+You’ll also get to taste cuisine distinct from the places you will visit.
 You’ll engage in conversations with locals and fellow travellers about your experiences and misadventures.
 All these stimulate your mind and enable you to debunk any wrong perceptions about certain countries.

 Helps Build Self-Confidence